AJ-Gonzalez/CSPL/README.md

 See [LICENSE](LICENSE) for full terms.
 ```

-### Step 3: Add to Repository Metadata

-On GitHub, you can add "CSPL-1.0" as a custom license identifier in your repository settings.

 ## Comparison with Other Licenses

 | License | Open Source Use | Commercial Use | Career Signaling | Portfolio Friendly |